millerjs2/docker-kanboard/README.md

 # Docker image for [KanBoard](https://kanboard.net/) project management software

-Currently doesn't work - in progress.
+Verified to work with KanBoard v1.0.31

 ### Usage
 Build the image: